tomaswww/FSND-Capstone/backend/README.md

 To test the working endpoints please use the Postman collection provided: capstone-test-endpoints.postman_collection.json

-To test using unittest, make sure to have the backend runing and from inside the backend folder, run:
+To test using unittest, make sure to have the backend runing, available data created on the db and from inside the backend folder, run:

 ```bash
 python test_app.py;